jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 are polished and convincing.
 Unfortunately, this polish and ease\-of\-use has generated misplaced confidence in AI coding assistants and have created a herd mentality that AI coding is safe.
 In reality, AI coding tools continue to consistently generate insecure code.
-Among respondents, 91\.6% said that AI coding tools generated insecure code suggestions at least some of the time.The risks of AI coding tools are magnified by the resulting accelerated pace of code development.
+Among respondents, 91\.6% said that AI coding tools generated insecure code suggestions at least some of the time.

+The risks of AI coding tools are magnified by the resulting accelerated pace of code development.
 This is particularly true in open source code, where keeping up with the latest security status of open source libraries and packages is challenging due to new insecurities and vulnerabilities landing on a seemingly daily basis.
 Despite these risks and challenges, our survey found that technology teams are not putting the